Vietnam.vn - Nền tảng quảng bá Việt Nam

 2.jpg

-Cat Ba National Park is located in Tran Chau town, Cat Hai district, more than 40km from Hai Phong city center.
-The park has a natural area of over 17,000 hectares, including 11,000 hectares of forest and more than 6,500 hectares of sea surface, the strictly protected area is 800 hectares of primeval forests.
+Cat Ba National Park is located in Tran Chau town, Cat Hai district, more than 40km from the center of Hai Phong city.
+The park has a natural area of over 17,000 hectares, including 11,000 hectares of forest and more than 6,500 hectares of sea surface, with a strictly protected area of 800 hectares of primary forest.

 4.jpg